mitodl/ocw-studio/external_resources/README.md

   - `check_external_resources`: Checks external resources for broken links.
   - `submit_url_to_wayback_task`: Submits external resource URLs to the Wayback Machine.
 Linked with `check_external_resources`, it will only send the valid external resources.
   - `update_wayback_jobs_status_batch`: Updates the status of Wayback Machine archiving jobs.
+- **API:**
+  - `api.py`: Contains functions for checking URLs and interacting with the Wayback Machine API.
+- **Signals:**
+  - `signals.py`: Creates ExternalResourceState for the External Resource (WebsiteContent), and submits the link to the Wayback Machine upon creation.
+- **Constants and Settings:**
+  - `constants.py`: Defines constants used in tasks and API interactions.
+  - Settings in `main/settings.py` control tasks enabling (used in `tasks.py`), frequency, and other configurations.